Tracy Brown: Personal life

-Tracy Brown lives in Staten Island, New York, where she was born and grew up.
+Tracy Brown lived in Staten Island, New York, where she was born and grew up.

 Brown became pregnant with her daughter when she was still a teenager.
 But, she managed to graduate high school despite the odds.
 She is also the mother of two sons.
 She is an alumnus of John Jay College of Criminal Justice.

-She runs a nonprofit organization known as We Are Ladies First, LTD which seeks to inform, inspire, and empower the young women of Staten Island.
-She also mentors and teaches a course on writing to young ladies in a correctional environment of the New York State Foster Care System.
-She lends her talents to community plays, musicals, and church programs, writing and directing her first stage play "Brand New" in 2016.
+She ran a nonprofit organization known as We Are Ladies First, LTD which seeks to inform, inspire, and empower the young women of Staten Island.
+She also mentored and taught a course on writing to young ladies in a correctional environment of the New York State Foster Care System.
+She lent her talents to community plays, musicals, and church programs, writing and directing her first stage play "Brand New" in 2016.